jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: ['__add__', '__class__', '__contains__', [918 chars]ill'] != None

-* I copy and paste the value on the left side of the comparison to replace :ref:`None` in the test
+* I copy and paste the values on the left side of the comparison to replace :ref:`None` in the test

   .. code-block:: python